giga-sec/gigaSec-Tech-Notes/3. Notes/Kata - Codewars.md

 The translation of roman numeral
 - Okay so, we first find if the number exists in the dictionary.
+    - [ ] How to know if a number exists in the key
+    Ans: The has_key() method is a built-in method in Python that returns true if the dict contains the given key, and returns false if it isn't.
+    Ans: `If key_name in dictionary` also works
 - If it doesn't then, we subtract the number to its lowest number that is limited by the number of digits( Like 900, the lowest number of that same digits is 100)
+    - [ ] So let's first know the length of the digit
+        Ans: `10 ** (count-1)`

 - After subtracting, we translate what number we use to subtract the orig number into roman_numeral, then we store it into a `second_roman` variable
 - we then find if the resulting subtracted number exists in dictionary, if it doesn't exist in dictionary, then we repeat the process until we found one.